ThoHi/ThoHi.github.io/index.md

 ---
 layout: home
-title: Home
 ---

-# Welcome to ThoHi's Website
+# Welcome to My Website

-This is my personal website where I share my thoughts and experiences in technology and data science.
+Hello!
+I'm ThoHi, and this is my personal website.
+Here I share my experiences and thoughts about technology and data science.

 ## Recent Posts